I-M-Iqbal/I-M-Iqbal.github.io/content/blog/strict-liability-terrorism-offences-in-the-terrorism-act-2000.md

 > 'There is a presumption that mens rea, an evil intention, or a knowledge of the wrongfulness of the act, is an essential ingredient in every offence; but that presumption is liable to be displaced either by the words of the statute creating the offence'.

-The general argument in favour of these offences is that they tend to prohibit conduct with is paticularly harmful to society and that is the justification for overriding the presumption mentioned above.
+The general argument in favour of these offences is that they tend to prohibit conduct with is particularly harmful to society and that is the justification for overriding the presumption mentioned above.
 But what happens if this argument doesn't clearly apply to a specific example of a strict liability offence:

 This takes us to S.58 of the Terrorism Act 2000: